Guitmund

 The Norman Guitmund (died c.
 1090–1095), Bishop of Aversa, was a Benedictine monk who was an opponent of the teachings of Berengar of Tours.

+Life

+Early life

 In his youth Guitmund entered the monastery of La-Croix-Saint-Leufroy in the Diocese of Évreux.
 By 1060 he was studying theology at the Abbey of Bec, where he had Lanfranc as teacher and Anselm as a fellow-student, each of them later Archbishop of Canterbury.
-In 1070 William the Conqueror called him to take up a diocese in England, to which the monk responded with his Oratio ad Guillelmum, denouncing the Norman Conquest.
+In 1070 William the Conqueror called him to take up a diocese in England, but Guitmund rejected the offer after witnessing in England to William's brutality and oppression of the English people.
+Guitmund answered William with his Oratio ad Guillelmum, denouncing the Norman Conquest.